MIT Media Lab: Research at the lab

+The lab has over twenty research groups.

 Academic program

-The Media Arts and Sciences program is a part of MIT's School of Architecture and Planning, and includes three levels of study: a doctoral program, a master's of science program, and a program that offers an alternative to the standard MIT freshman year as well as a set of undergraduate subjects that may form the basis for a future joint major.
-All graduate students are fully supported (tuition plus a stipend) from the outset, normally by appointments as research assistants at the Media Laboratory, where they work on research programs and faculty projects, including assisting with courses.
+The media arts and sciences program is a part of MIT's school of architecture and planning, and includes three levels of study: a doctoral program, a master's of science program, and a program that offers an alternative to the standard MIT freshman year as well as a set of undergraduate subjects that may form the basis for a future joint major.
+All graduate students are fully supported (tuition plus a stipend) from the outset, normally by appointments as research assistants at the media laboratory, where they work on research programs and faculty projects, including assisting with courses.
 These research activities typically take up about half of a student's time in the degree program.

-The Media Arts and Sciences academic program have a close relationship with the Media Lab.
-Most Media Lab faculty are professors of Media Arts and Sciences.
-Students who earn a degree in Media Arts and Sciences have been predominantly in residence at the Media Lab, taking classes and doing research.
-Some students from other programs at MIT, such as Mechanical Engineering, or Electrical Engineering and Computer Science, do their research at the Media Lab, working with a Media Lab/Media Arts and Sciences faculty advisor, but earn their degrees (such as MEng or an MS in EECS) from other departments.
-There are over 1000 students apply to the MAS program and the admission is less than 5% per year.
+The media arts and sciences academic program have a close relationship with the media lab.
+Most media lab faculty are professors of media arts and sciences.
+Students who earn a degree in media arts and sciences have been predominantly in residence at the media lab, taking classes and doing research.
+Some students from other programs at MIT, such as mechanical engineering, or electrical engineering and computer science, do their research at the media lab, working with a media lab/Media Arts and Sciences faculty advisor, but earn their degrees (such as MEng or an MS in EECS) from other departments.
+Over 1,000 students apply to the MAS program and the admission is less than 5% per year.

 Buildings

-In addition to the Media Lab, the combined original Wiesner building (E15) and new (E14) buildings also host the List Visual Arts Center, the School of Architecture and Planning's Program in Art, Culture and Technology (ACT), and MIT's Program in Comparative Media Studies.
+In addition to the media lab, the combined original Wiesner building (E15) and new (E14) buildings also host the List Visual Arts Center, the School of Architecture and Planning's Program in Art, Culture and Technology (ACT), and MIT's Program in Comparative Media Studies.

-In 2009, the Media Lab expanded into a new building designed by Pritzker Prize-winning Japanese architect Fumihiko Maki.
+In 2009, the media lab expanded into a new building designed by Pritzker Prize-winning Japanese architect Fumihiko Maki.
 The local architect of record was Leers Weinzapfel Associates, of Boston.
 The Maki building has predominantly glass walls, with long lines of sight through the building, making ongoing research visible and encouraging connections and collaboration.

 Faculty and academic research staff

-Media Arts and Sciences faculty and academic research staff are principal investigators/heads of the Media Lab's various research groups.
-They also advise Media Arts and Sciences graduate students and mentor MIT undergraduates.
-"Most departments accept grad students based on their prospects for academic success; the Media Lab attempts to select ones that will best be able to help with some of the ongoing projects."
+Media arts and sciences faculty and academic research staff are principal investigators/heads of the media lab's various research groups.
+They also advise media arts and sciences graduate students and mentor MIT undergraduates.
+"Most departments accept grad students based on their prospects for academic success; the media lab attempts to select ones that will best be able to help with some of the ongoing projects."

 As of 2014, there are more than 25 faculty and academic research staff members, including a dozen named professorships.
-A full list of Media Lab faculty and academic research staff, with bios and other information, is available via the Media Lab Website.
+A full list of media lab faculty and academic research staff, with bios and other information, is available via the media lab website.

-As of August 2019, Alex Pentland is Professor of Media Arts and Sciences, Toshiba Professor and Media Lab Entrepreneurship Program Director.
+As of August 2019, Alex Pentland is professor of media arts and sciences, Toshiba Professor and Media Lab Entrepreneurship Program Director.